kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha3-to-v1alpha4.md

 - Find and replace the `kube-rbac-proxy` version (usually the image is `gcr.io/kubebuilder/kube-rbac-proxy`) and update it to `v0.8.0`.

+## Klog version

+- The klog package used has been upgraded to v2.5.x.
+It is recommended that all providers also switch to using v2.

+  - Change `import k8s.io/klog` to `import k8s.io/klog/v2`
+  - Change `import k8s.io/klog/klogr` to `import k8s.io/klog/v2/klogr`
+  - Update `go.mod` to `k8s.io/klog/v2 v2.5.0`
+  - Run `go mod tidy` to ensure all dependencies are updated.

 ## The controllers.DeleteNodeAnnotation constant has been removed

 - This annotation `cluster.k8s.io/delete-machine` was originally deprecated a while ago when we moved our types under the `x-k8s.io` domain.